 All persons entering these premises may be subject to audio or visual surveillance.

-A. Oregon law provides very few limits on where a person with a Concealed Handgun License (CHL) can carry a firearm, and federal laws contain a few more prohibitions.
+Oregon law provides some limits on where a person with a Concealed Handgun License (CHL) can carry a firearm, and federal laws contain a few more prohibitions.
 Even if you have a Concealed Handgun License, you cannot carry a firearm on any of the following properties:

 • Federal facilities - federal courthouses, social security offices, in secured areas of airports, and on airplanes